 The perception of the surrounding space changes dramatically in zero gravity.
 This was reported by Roscosmos cosmonaut Kirill Peskov.

-If on Earth we operate with the concept of the area of a room, then in zero gravity we already operate with the concept of volume.
+If on Earth we operate with the concept of the area of some room, then in zero gravity we already operate with the concept of volume.

 He returned to Earth after a five-month flight on the International Space Station (ISS) and spoke about how much the relatively cramped Crew Dragon spacecraft changes when you are in zero gravity.

 You can move not only in one plane, but there are an infinite number of these planes here.
-And this emotionally adds a lot of space, so to speak — it technically, of course, does not change, but you perceive it differently.
+And this emotionally adds a lot of space, so to speak — it doesn’t technically change, of course, but you perceive it differently.
 And that was a surprise.

 This feeling contrasts with the first impressions of the simulators on which astronauts prepare for flights.